College of Engineering

 Majors and Programs

 Dean Stan Napper has served as a Program Evaluator for ABET (for Biomedical Engineering programs), served on the BMES Accreditation Activities Committee for many years, and served on the ABET Board of Directors for six years (which included three years as ABET Board Liaison to the Engineering Accreditation Commission).
-Dean Napper served as Dean of the College of Engineering and Science at Louisiana Tech University from 2004-2013.
-During this time (in 2008), he led the campus through successful accreditation of 7 engineering programs, 2 engineering technology programs, and the computer science program.
+Dr. Napper served as dean of the College of Engineering and Science at Louisiana Tech University from 2004-2013.
+During this time (in 2008), he led the campus through successful accreditation of seven engineering programs, two engineering technology programs, and the computer science program.

 The degree programs at HBU have been designed with ABET accreditation in mind.
 Curriculum, courses, educational objectives, and student outcomes for our programs meet the definitions and criteria for accreditation.
 Assessment processes have been designed to enable sufficient data for evaluation and continuous improvement.